kyrie-edelweiss/edelweiss-archive/_pages/the-red-king-waiting.md

 sidebar:
   nav: "king"
 ---
-# Period: Present Day … Year: 1986 … Location: Venus
+## Period: Present Day … Year: 1986 … Location: Venus

-Katherina's life felt like a joke at her expense.
+Katherina's life had become a joke at her own expense.

-Everytime she woke up, **MARS** was always facing some other direction.

-Enough time had passed that she'd see discernible features on him, craters like beauty marks, hills and mountains like deep scars.
-And yet, she could never reach him.
-She could never touch him, so close and yet so far.

-Each morning, Katherina would scramble for the tin box of mixed teabags, possibly the one thing she could still enjoy about the life she lived.
-The canned food ran out long ago.
-She'd subsist almost solely on rice with honey or ground sugar cubes, and if given a special occasion, a little syrup never hurt.
-Despite this, the sweet sensations brought next to no pleasure.
+Every morning, **MARS** was turned just a little further away.

+Not physically—she could still see him, red and glowering through the acid-streaked clouds—but metaphysically, he felt distant.
+Like he had retracted something.
+Like his soul had taken one slow, deliberate step back.

+Craters like beauty marks.
+Mountain ranges like deep scars.

+The tin box of mixed teabags was nearly empty.
+That was her one ritual, her one remaining comfort.
+The flavors bled together, cheap things imported from **JUPITER**'s moons, stale and scentless.
+Still, she’d let the bag sit in boiled water for exactly five minutes.
+Five minutes of control.
+Five minutes of pretending she had a body that wasn’t falling apart.

+She subsisted on sugar cubes and rice.
+Sometimes honey if she rationed right.
+The sweetness barely registered.
+She suspected **MARS** liked her thin.
+Her hip bones stuck out like warning signs.
+Her wrists could cut.

 All the standard phosphorus lights malfunctioned.
-Gasoline was low, to the point where she'd stumble around in darkness just to conserve it.
-Keeping herself busy with arts and crafts was growing more and more difficult. **MARS** did not really take a liking to her drawings, and her karaoke was increasingly uninspired.
-The buzz & hum of the failing monospeaker felt disturbing.
+Gasoline was low to the point where she moved in pitch black, counting steps.

+Keeping herself busy with arts and crafts was growing more and more difficult.
+Drawing had become shameful. **MARS** didn’t like the way she depicted him-said it was "dishonest."
+Her karaoke was increasingly uninspired.
+And the monospeaker—*that* speaker—emitted this faint whine, a mosquito in her ear that never died.
+It broadcast his voice sometimes, or a distorted imitation of it.

 He still enjoyed her dancing.
-Actually, he loved her dancing.
-No, he was obsessed.
-The more sensual, the better.

-She felt like she was being slowly betrayed, and as her mind sharply declined, the pressure, demands from **MARS** would shoot higher and higher.

-Their more philosophical & practical discussions stopped altogether.
-It's just about demands and sex now.
-"Sex ruins everything that could've been beautiful", she thinks.
+Actually, he loved it.
+Sensual, slow.
+She danced even when her legs shook.
+Even when her lungs burned.

+She wasn’t sure when the talking stopped.

+They used to talk about strange, beautiful things.
+Cosmic things.
+Ideas.
+Symbols.
+She’d ask questions, and **MARS** would answer in riddles that felt profound.

+The demands came faster.
+Her mind couldn’t keep up.
+Sometimes she'd forget her own name.

+> *Sex ruins everything that could’ve been beautiful.*

+She didn’t remember where she heard that.
+Or if she said it first.
+Maybe it was in a dream.
+Maybe it was a thought Venus once whispered before the **SUN** left her behind.

+The worst part was the suspicion. **MARS** had to be hiding something.
+Behind all the cold lust, behind the obsession—something was *wrong*.
+She didn’t have the words.
+She only had a sensation deep in her stomach.

-**MARS** had to be hiding something.
-Something was wrong, deeply wrong, and this could not be kept up any longer.
+This could not be kept up any longer.